-A few months back, I started planning what I’d be writing this Spring in the Food & Wine department.
-One of the things on the list was MAPLE SYRUP, you see I was born and ran wild in the beautiful province of New Brunswick.
-Which is known for producing really, really nice people, potatoes (have ya heard of McCain Superfries?) and well, maple syrup.
+A few months back, I started planning what I’d be writing this spring in the Food & Wine department.
+One of the things on the list was MAPLE SYRUP.
+Credit being born and running wild in the beautiful province of New Brunswick for my connection.
+The province is known for producing really, really nice people, potatoes (have ya heard of McCain Superfries?) and well, maple syrup.

-New Brunswick is the only official province in Canada that is bilingual (fun fact), and is also known for its massive Eastern seaboard weather tsunamis.
+New Brunswick is the only official province in Canada that is bilingual (fun fact) and is also known for its massive Nor’easters.
 Think Yetis and snowshoes.
 Despite this high frequency of crazy weather, every spring, sure as shit the maple trees release their sugar.

 Here are the details on how to make it yours.

-The mystery of the UNB Forestry students still pops in to the headlines.
+The mystery of the UNB Forestry students still pops into the headlines from time to time.
 Uncle Vincent taught me a really great lesson that winter night long ago.

 If there’s any advice I can pass on to you it’s THIS: